akinanop/model-checking/project.md

 init(we.green) := FALSE;
 ~~~

 In the module **controller** I define the possible states of the road and traffic lights following the specifications.
-This program is quite modular: if desired one can easily add other states representing other possible states of the road.
+This program is quite modular: if desired one can easily add other states representing further possible states of the road.

 ~~~prolog

 MODULE controller(other_state,other_green)